AbderrahmaneAmerhhi/amtablevuecomponenet/README.md

 columns: [ {
-title: The defined title for the column that will appear in the table columns, field:The field as it is in object data in order to fetch the data related to this field,EnableFilter: true or false In order to allow table filtering using this column ,
+title: The defined title for the column that will appear in the table columns,

+field:The field as it is in object data in order to fetch the data related to this field,

+EnableFilter: true or false In order to allow table filtering using this column ,

 sortable: true or false In order to allow table sorting using this column ,

 isDate: true or false We specify if this field is for the date ,

 dateMomentFormat: if this field is for the date choose the format from momentjs between 'l', 'LL', 'LLL', 'lll', 'LLLL', 'llll', 'L',

 isImage: true or false We specify if this field is for the image ,

 isHtml: true or false We specify if this field is for the render html code ,

 filterOptions: An object with which we define filter settings {
 InputType: type of filter input text for number and string or select or date for filtring date,

 filterSelectOptions: [ // if InputType is select
-{ title: 'select option title', value: 'select option value' }, ] placeholder:"placeholder for filtring input element", },
+{ title: 'select option title', value: 'select option value' }, ]

+placeholder:"placeholder for filtring input element",

+},

 },

 ]

 ```html